mui/material-ui/docs/pages/careers/react-tech-lead-x-grid.md

 We're radically transparent: nearly all of our work happens in public.
 Each contributor has the freedom to decide how and when they work, and that work is primarily self-directed: it's your responsibility to define and complete your own tasks in a timely manner.

-For additional details about the culture you can check our [careers](https://mui.com/careers/) and [about](https://mui.com/about/) pages and also our [public Handbook](https://mui-org.notion.site/Handbook-f086d47e10794d5e839aef9dc67f324b).
+For additional details about the culture, you can check our [careers](https://mui.com/careers/) and [about](https://mui.com/about/) pages and also our [public Handbook](https://mui-org.notion.site/Handbook-f086d47e10794d5e839aef9dc67f324b).

 ## Why we're hiring

-Both our open-source community and our premium products are growing fast (x2 YoY).
-We need talented people to keep that going!

 The data grid team (part of MUI X) needs your help.
 The component is off [a great start](https://npm-stat.com/charts.html?package=%40mui%2Fx-data-grid&package=react-table&package=ag-grid-community&from=2021-06-01), however we have only started to scratch the surface for the potential of this component.
 There is x10 more to build.